atomashevic/face-of-populism/README.md

 # The Face of Populism

-Python code repository for paper: "The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning"
+Python code repository for the paper: "The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning"

 ArXiv Preprint: :eyes: